OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 # Build an Excel task pane add-in

-In this article, you'll walk through the process of building an Excel task pane add-in with yo office.
+In this article, you'll walk through the process of building an Excel task pane add-in with Yo Office.

 ## Prerequisites